 Are your Gabriel-Glas wine glasses looking a little foggy?
-Crystal wine glasses may develop a white or gray film over time.
+Crystal wine glasses may develop a white or gray film over time and look cloudy.
 Very often the film is a result of water with high mineral content or hard water.
-Red wine can cling to the bottom of the glass too.
-To remove wine stain or water film from your crystal wine glasses, try soaking them in white vinegar, then wash with lukewarm water and a mild cleaning agent or run them through the dishwasher.
+Over time, red wine can cling to the bottom of the glass too.
+To remove water film or red wine from your crystal wine glasses, try soaking them in white vinegar, then wash with lukewarm water and a mild cleaning agent or run them through the dishwasher.
 Repeat as necessary until all of the residues are gone.

 Another way to clean the inside of your wine glasses is to drop a tablet of Polident or Efferdent (yes, denture cleaner!) into the glass and add some hot water.
 Let them soak for 30 minutes or so and rinse until any scent is gone and give them a polish.